brandur/sorg/content/fragments-drafts/hype-trains.md

 they'd originally portrayed.
 The justification is simple: starting to use a new technology is a lengthy commitment, and replacing it is a massive undertaking.
-If it's discovered that certain pieces of technology are bad apples, a well-written piece on the subject can save tens of thousands of misdirected engineering hours overall.
+If it's discovered that certain pieces of technology are bad apples, a well-written piece on the subject can save tens of thousands of misguided engineering hours overall.

 Not all bad things are unambiguously bad of course, but some are, and should be